 Getting from Hanoi to Southern Thailand

-From the second part of my South East Asia 4 month itinerary, I’d be heading down the southern arm, starting with the islands in the south of Thailand.
+From the second part of my South East Asia trip, I’d be heading down the southern arm, starting with the islands in the south of Thailand.
 Whilst you could fly straight from Hanoi to the south of Thailand, it works out cheapest to fly to Bangkok and take a sleeper bus to the south.

 South of Thailand [2 weeks]